ben-marlin/ClassyDice/classydice/src/main/README.md

 Again, right click and open the `Source Action` menu again.
 Choose `Generate getters & setters` and choose that you want getters & setters for both `sides` and `value`.
 It should generate some very obvious methods.

 Returning to `main.java`, change the print statement to print `d.getValue()`.
 This should print the 13 again.
-Try changing to a different value in the instantiation step to make sure this works fine.
+Try changing to a different value in the instantiation step to make sure it's not just a fluke.

 ## Better Printing